New GRA/Fellowship-funded students

 Additional help with registration:

 Once registered a total fee amount for the term will be generated.
 If you hold a GRA or Fellow position, all tuition and academic/lab fees will be paid by the GRA/Fellowship.
-This academic fee authorization is not instantly applied to your account, but will be applied before the end of the second week of the term.

 These fees include: